- slide 1 of 4

-It’s impossible to define your deliverables if you don’t know what the stakeholders, end-users or the client wants.
+It’s impossible to define your deliverables if you don’t know what the stakeholders, end-users and the client want.
 Defining deliverables is especially important in project management methodologies such as Six Sigma, Lean and Agile management as these methodologies work within specific guidelines.

 Once you’ve clearly outlined the project goals, you can then determine what processes or procedures you will need to implement to deliver a successful project, or the project deliverables.

 Deliverables should also be prioritized based on project elements and include realistic timelines based on definition and importance.
 Skipping the process of defining goals to discover your project management deliverables can result in project chaos or failure.